 Contact your insurer to find out about your home coverage.

-If you live near a watercourse, you can monitor the flow and level of watercourses (French only) on the Vigilance website.
+If you live near a waterway, monitor water levels and flow rates on the Vigilance website (French only).

 Protect the windows facing the St. Lawrence River using wood panels.